mikaelma/AngularProject/README.md

 *Solution:*

+The project is created using Angular 5, the reason behind beeing that recent releases of dependencies such Material now requires v5.

 We had some problems running the project on the server.
 Steps to run the project:
 * ssh into the server
 * run __sudo su - root__